 HANDOUT: Stormwater Management and Retention Projects in the Seneca-Keuka Watershed

 HANDOUT: Water Quality Protection Tools for Evolving Communities

 The third public outreach session was held on February 3rd, 2022.
 This was largely an information session to provide an update on our work to develop a prioritized implementation strategy using the tools developed as part of the 9E project coupled with local knowledge and public support.

 Public Outreach & Participation Session #2

 The second public outreach session was held on October 7th, 2021.
 Topics presented included: quick review of the 9E framework, results from an assessment on local laws pertaining to water quality, results from development of the watershed model, and a discuss plus interactive session on potential actions.

 Public engagement and input are a critical component of the 9E process and presentation sessions will be held at various stages of project developed.
 The first of these sessions was held on August 24th, 2020.
 In light of COVID-19, this session was held digitally, and recorded.
 Topics presented included: a background on project development, an introduction to the Nine Element Plan process, current project focuses including watershed characterization, data collection and model development, and an overview of the draft Vision & Goals section.

-Additional funding provided by Corning, Inc., Chemung, Ontario, Schuyler, Steuben and Yates Counties, The Finger Lakes Institute at Hobart and William Smith Colleges, Keuka Lake Association, Seneca Lake Pure Waters Association, Keuka Watershed Improvement Cooperative and SWIO.
+Additional funding provided by Corning, Inc., Chemung, Ontario, Schuyler, Seneca, Steuben and Yates Counties, The Finger Lakes Institute at Hobart and William Smith Colleges, Keuka Lake Association, Seneca Lake Pure Waters Association, Keuka Watershed Improvement Cooperative and SWIO.